elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 > **Application Support**
 > In addition to providing availability for VMware vCenter Server 5.0, VMware vCenter Server Heartbeat now also provides availability of VMware View Composer and Microsoft SQL Server 2008 R2.
 This support increases the platform support to match common customer deployment preferences.

-It&#8217;s basically a clustering software that allows vCenter to be fault tolerant.
+It's basically a clustering software that allows vCenter to be fault tolerant.
 It does require two vCenter Installs and it will synchronize between the two instances.
 Not only does it allow you to synchronize the vCenter Service but since vCenter can use a MSQL, you can also synchronize that as well.
 If you have the resources and you need 100% availability of the vCenter then vCenter Heartbeat will be your best bet.

 From <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://virtuallyhyper.com/wp-content/uploads/2013/04/vcap-dcd_notes.pdf']);">this</a> PDF:

 > **vCenter Protection**
 >
 > *   Manual - initially cheap, long term expensive, complex, high overhead, and failure downtime
-> *   Cluster with Heart Beat &#8211; initially expensive, but automatic and fast
+> *   Cluster with Heart Beat - initially expensive, but automatic and fast
-> *   Backup/Restore &#8211; Too long of RTO
+> *   Backup/Restore - Too long of RTO
-> *   VMware HA &#8211; Always use
+> *   VMware HA - Always use
-> *   High Availability of Database Server &#8211; Use vendor tools (MSCS) if possible, otherwise use VMware HA
+> *   High Availability of Database Server - Use vendor tools (MSCS) if possible, otherwise use VMware HA

 ### Determine appropriate access control settings, create roles and assign users to roles

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf']);">vSphere Security ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-security-guide.pdf']);">vSphere Security ESXi 5.0</a>":

 > **Managing vSphere Users**
 > A user is an individual authorized to log in to either ESXi or vCenter Server.
 ESXi users fall into two categories: those who can access the host through vCenter Server and those who can access by directly logging in to the host from the vSphere Client, a third-party client, or a command shell.